Skip to content

 Yes, you may contact us anonymously or confidentially using the confidential reporting line on 020 3795 5600.
 You can also send an email to [email protected].
 This is a dedicated service aimed at veterinary surgeons, nurses and other veterinary team members who wish to discuss concerns they have about a colleague.
 The confidential reporting line and email address are answered by members of staff who are legally trained or experienced in handling concerns.

 You should, however, bear in mind that there are generally limitations to what we can do with your concerns if you do not complete a concerns form, consent to your identity being disclosed and provide full details of the incidents that you wish to tell us about.
 This is because the investigation process requires that the veterinary surgeon is given the opportunity to answer any allegations made against them.
 In order to allow the veterinary surgeon to do this, they need to know specifically what the allegations are and who has made them.
+You should be aware that if you do provide your consent, generally any and all material that you supply to us will be disclosed to those you are raising concerns about.

 Can I raise concerns about anyone working in a veterinary practice?